 Zengo Review Summary

-Israel-based Zengo provides a wallet that offers both security and ease of use – quite an uncommon pair of qualities in the crypto world.
-The wallet renders private keys obsolete by securing your account on the company’s servers using advanced cryptography.
+Zengo provides a wallet that offers both security and ease of use – quite an uncommon pair of qualities in the crypto world.
+The wallet renders private keys obsolete by securing your account on multiple devices using advanced cryptography, ensuring no single point of failure exists.

 With a highly intuitive UI and additional services such as buying and swapping crypto, Zengo is a very welcome addition to the crypto wallet portfolio.
 That’s Zengo in a nutshell.
 For a complete review, keep on reading.
 Here’s what I’ll cover: